cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 ## Documentation
 [Some motivation missing]

 ### All Projects

 #### Code should be self-documenting
 When that’s not possible it should be well documented within comments and overall documentation.

-Iþn the case of python, documentation can be automatically generated from “docstrings.”
+In the case of python, documentation can be automatically generated from “docstrings.”
 Other languages and frameworks have similar features.
 Use easy to understand variables and function names, that is avoid ambiguous names.
 Use consistent styles throughout the whole codebase.
 The code should also be consistent with the general guidelines of the programming language.

 #### Developer documentation
 Developer documentation should generally be in English.
 Developer guides would be like installation guides, API documentation, contribution guidelines, just any information that would help a developer use and modify this codebase faster.
 Along these lines, code examples, code snippets, and examples of (function/API) calls and the possible outputs would help users to understand much quicker.